raseribanez/Pycasso-Python-Art-Creator/README.md

-You are welcome to contribute ideas or code 0 this is only the first and very basic version! raserppsprograms@gmail.com
+You are welcome to contribute ideas or code.
+This is only the first and very basic version! raserppsprograms@gmail.com
 Ben